vulcanfox/aks-demo/README.md

         ]
       }```
 2. `Variables.tf` describes the variables available to our module.
 For example, var.appId, and var.password as seen in the main.tf  These are then provided directly from our GitHub Actions workflow when it triggers the build.
+3. `outputs.tf` describe the outputs of our configuration components.
+For example, the kubernets host name once its provisioned.

 ### Environment files
-Each environment also has a main.tf, and variables.tf.
-Except that those represent the configuration our cluster (and other modules) will be provisioned through.
-For example, here’s the main.tf for one of those environments:
+Each environment also has a `main.tf`, and `variables.tf`.
+These represent the configuration our cluster (and other modules) will be provisioned through.
+For example, here’s the `main.tf` for one of those environments:

 ```python
 terraform {